Download the all-new Republic app:

 Advertisement

-That has t been rm.
+That has not been the norm.

-But, Scott said, she stayed on in athlete-representative role, “because I thought it was a cause worth fighting for.”
+But, Scott said, she stayed on in the athlete-representative role, “because I thought it was a cause worth fighting for.”

-It is t easy.
+It is not easy.

 It happened a lot to Scott over six years.